YahyaMohamedBakr/Commerce-Geo-Zones/README.txt

 WooGeoZones is a powerful WooCommerce plugin that enhances your e-commerce experience by intelligently replacing traditional countries and cities with accurate geographical zones.
 This plugin leverages the capabilities of artificial intelligence to seamlessly integrate with Google Sheets, allowing you to effortlessly manage and update geo zones.
 Say goodbye to manual data entry and hello to a more efficient and streamlined process.

 = Key Features =
-- AI-Powered Geo Zones: WooGeoZones uses advanced artificial intelligence to automatically replace countries and cities with accurate geographic zones.
+-  Geo Zones Powered: WooGeoZones automatically replace countries and cities with accurate geographic zones.
 - Google Sheets Integration: Manage your geo zone data effortlessly using Google Sheets, ensuring real-time updates and easy collaboration.
 - Seamless WooCommerce Integration: WooGeoZones seamlessly integrates with WooCommerce, providing a smooth shopping experience for your customers.
 - Dynamic City Selection: The plugin dynamically populates city options based on the selected state, enhancing user experience during checkout.